 Ratified by the U.S. in 2000, this Convention is intended to combat desertification and mitigate the effects of drought in arid, semi-arid and dry sub-humid lands through effective action at all levels.
 In particular, the Convention addresses the fundamental causes of famine and food insecurity in Africa, by stimulating more effective partnership between governments, local communities, non-governmental organizations, and aid donors, and by encouraging the dissemination of information derived from new technology (e.g., early warning of impending drought) to farmers.

-Among its purposes, the Endangered Species Act (ESA) is intended to conserve the ecosystems upon which endangered and threatened species depend, and to conserve and recover listed species, pursuant to numerous international treaties.
-Section 8(b) of the ESA (16 U.S.C. § 1537) encourages international cooperation for the conservation of fish or wildlife and plants including endangered species and threatened species and provides for the entering into of bilateral or multilateral agreements with foreign countries to provide for such conservation.
-Section 8(c) also authorizes the Secretary of the Interior, after consultation with the Secretary of State, to (1) assign or otherwise make available any officer or employee of his or her department for the purpose of cooperating with foreign countries and international organizations in developing personnel resources and programs which promote the conservation of fish or wildlife or plants, and (2) conduct or provide financial assistance for the educational training of foreign personnel, in his country or abroad, in fish, wildlife, or plant management, research and law enforcement and to render professional assistance abroad in such matters.
+The purposes of the Endangered Species Act (ESA) are to conserve the ecosystems upon which endangered and threatened species depend, to provide a program for the conservation of endangered and threatened species, and to implement certain international treaties.
+Section 8(b) of the ESA (16 U.S.C. § 1537(b)) encourages international cooperation for the conservation of fish or wildlife and plants, including endangered species and threatened species, and provides for the entering into of bilateral or multilateral agreements with foreign countries to provide for such conservation.
+Section 8(c) also authorizes the Secretary of the Interior, after consultation with the Secretary of State, to (1) assign or otherwise make available any officer or employee of his or her department for the purpose of cooperating with foreign countries and international organizations in developing personnel resources and programs which promote the conservation of fish or wildlife or plants, and (2) conduct or provide financial assistance for the educational training of foreign personnel, in this country or abroad, in fish, wildlife, or plant management, research and law enforcement and to render professional assistance abroad in such matters.

-This law provides for the restriction of importation of fishery or wildlife products from countries which violate international fishery or endangered or threatened species programs.
+This law provides for the restriction of importation of fishery or wildlife products from countries found to diminish the effectiveness of international fishery or endangered or threatened species programs.

 The following are among the statutes that authorize regulatory action, grant-making or other activities in foreign countries, in support of conservation relating to certain wildlife species or groups of species: